Dermott Brereton: Sydney Swans (1994)

-During 1993, Brereton began to recover from the injuries that plagued his career at Hawthorn and expressed his intention to make a return to the game.
-The struggling Sydney Swans, in need of a big-name player capable of helping to turn around the team's performance as well as draw crowds to their home games at the SCG, drafted him for the 1994 season.
-Moving to New South Wales, he played only seven games, as frequent suspensions for rough and/or violent play prevented him from regaining peak form.
-His fame in Victoria was not equalled in New South Wales, and he also failed to have any appreciable on-field impact on the Swans' fortunes.

-Brereton's most notable act as a Swan was infamously stomping on Hawthorn player Rayden Tallis's head while Tallis was on the ground in a pre-season game, earning him a seven-match suspension.
-He would receive another seven-week suspension in that same year when Richmond's Tony Free had his jaw broken with an alleged karate chop by Brereton.
-His only other moment of note during his time at Sydney was being flattened by West Coast Eagles' captain John Worsfold.
-The Swans delisted Brereton at the end of the 1994 season.
+The struggling Sydney Swans under coach Ron Barassi were in need of a big-name player capable of helping to turn around the team's performance as well as draw crowds to their home games at the SCG.
+In November 1993 the club offered Brereton a 3 year contract which would make him one of its highest paid players.
+The club drafted him for the 1994 season and he was considered to replace Paul Kelly as club captain.
+However Brereton's time in Sydney was marred by multiple tribunal appearances including 6 and 7 week bans.
+He infamously stomped on Hawthorn player Rayden Tallis's head while Tallis was on the ground in a pre-season game, earning him a seven-match suspension.
+He received another seven-week suspension in that same year when Richmond's Tony Free had his jaw broken with an alleged karate chop.
+While he starred in some upset wins he spent more time off the field than on it resulting in Barassi labeling the experiment a disappointment and not offering Brereton a contract extension.
+Brereton was delisted at the end of the 1994 season.

 Collingwood (1995)

 Still wanting to perform at the highest level, Brereton worked on his fitness over the 1994–95 off-season and once again made himself available for the national draft.

-While clubs are generally loath to recruit players above the age of 30, Collingwood nonetheless took a gamble on him.
+While clubs are generally loath to recruit players above the age of 30, especially during Brereton's era, Collingwood nonetheless took a gamble on him.
 The Magpies' experiment was slightly more successful than his stint at Sydney, and in 15 games he kicked a total of 30 goals, ending his career at the end of 1995.